Bangkok Cafe Guide: 8 Specialty Coffee Shops Worth Finding

 The city has a unique advantage: Thai hospitality meets architectural creativity.
 Old Sino-Portuguese shophouses become minimalist pour-over bars.
 Brutalist concrete shells turn into plant-filled coffee temples.
 The coffee is serious, the spaces are stunning, and a flat white costs ฿120 instead of $7.

-Here are 8 cafes that justify rearranging your itinerary.
+Here are 8 cafes worth rearranging your 2026 itinerary for.

-Bangkok specialty cafe interior with natural light and minimal design
+Minimalist Bangkok specialty cafe interior with light oak counter and pour-over setup

 The Coffee Purists